 Second example.
 In the first deal of a Chicago we bid and make 4 Spades holding only 18 points between us.
 Our opponents had a target of 70 but instead we made 420.
 The difference is 490 so we score plus 10 IMPs.

 There are several alternative versions of this scoring table.
 In Estonia, a compensation table is used which also takes into account the fit between the hands of the partners with the majority of high card points.
-The details are available on this archive copy of Tanel Teinemaa's Compensation Table web site.
+The details are available in this archive copy of Tanel Teinemaa's Compensation Table.

 The Beer Card